davaya/jadn2/README.md

 ## Convert Schemas
 **jadn-convert.py:** Convert JADN schemas between different forms.
 The following conversions are supported:
-* **Convert:** Convert a JADN schema package in one data format to the same schema in a different format.
+* **Convert:** Convert a JADN schema package in one data format to the same package in a different format.
 All representations are equivalent, meaning that conversions between data formats are lossless.
 Schema formats are:
     * **jadn:** JSON data, the authoritative data format for JADN schemas
     * **jidl:** JADN Information Definition Language, a declarative text specification analogous to source code
     * **xasd:** XML Abstract Schema Definition language, an XML data format for JADN schemas
     * **md:** Markdown tables, a property table format for including JADN schemas in specification documents
+    * **atree:** ASCII tree diagram showing dependency relationships between types
     * **erd:** Entity Relationship Diagram, text source for a graphical representation of a JADN schema.
     Two ERD formats are currently supported: Graphviz (.dot) and PlantUML (.puml)
 * **Translate:** Translate a JADN schema into a different abstract or concrete schema language.
 Translations